Volatile Financial Market Makes the Outsourcing Industry Anguish

 For outsourcing, the same economic factors that are putting pressure on investments in AI, machine learning and the gig economy may also ultimately stimulate their wider adoption both to save costs and to reduce overhead commitments.

 The return of share market volatility has been an unwelcome reminder of uncertain times in the past.
 Markets, which had become accustomed to a steadily rising share market, were shocked by recent plunges and min-recoveries.
-For outsourcing companies, this volatility represents a series of white-water rapids, which agile players will navigate successfully, while less adroit firms may find their rosy plans and projects overturned and floundering in the rapids.
+For financial research and analysis outsourcing companies, this volatility represents a series of white-water rapids, which agile players will navigate successfully, while less adroit firms may find their rosy plans and projects overturned and floundering in the rapids.
 One point to remember is that every episode of turbulence eventually results in renewed economic vigor, which could power outsourcing forward into the future.